wp-plugins/jw-player-plugin-for-wordpress/readme.txt

 = 2.1.2 =

-* ENHANCEMENT: Support for JW Player 6.8 (See the <a href="http://www.jwplayer.com/support/jw-player/28835/release-notes">Player elease notes</a> for more info).
+* ENHANCEMENT: Support for JW Player 6.8 (See the <a href="http://www.jwplayer.com/support/jw-player/28835/release-notes">Player release notes</a> for more info).

 = 2.1.1 =